yagoferrer/map-tools/README.md

 #### Update Marker
 Allows you to update one or multiple marker options.
 The 1st parameter can be: a result of crossfilter, a Marker reference or the uid like this: `{uuid: '<uuid>'}`

 The 2nd parameter is an object with a list of options.
-For example: `lat` and `lng` to change the position of the Marker.
+For example: `visible` to change the Marker visibilty.

 ```javascript
 map.updateMarker(<marker>, {visible: false})
 ```

+You can also use `lat` and `lng` to change the position of the Marker.

 #### Animate Markers
 Make your marker bounce `move: map.bounce` or drop `move: map.drop`